-9 What are the prevalent types and structures of incentive compensation?
+What are the prevalent types and structures of incentive compensation?
 Do they vary by level or type of organisation?

 In current practice, cash compensation linked to the annual net income of a company seems most prevalent.
-For listed companies, equity-based compensation (see question 17) is also prevalent.
+For listed companies, equity-based compensation is also prevalent.